Paraconsistentization and many-valued logics: Conclusion

 \section{Conclusion}

 The procedure used here to paraconsistentize some many-valued logics can be applied to a wide range of logics independent of the fact that they are many-valued or not.
-Other procedures of paraconsistentization could also be developed generating different systems.

-One interesting case that we intend to investigate is what happens when the $\mathbb{P}$-transformation is applied to an already paraconsistent logic.
-Although it seems unuseful to apply it to a logic which is already paraconsistent, it is interesting to check whether the paraconsistent logic remains the same or not.
-The case of the logic of paradox (designed by Priest in \cite{priest0}) seems to be of special interest as it is paraconsistent and many-valued.
-We let this as an open research topic which we intend to pursue in the future, given that the logic of paradox has very special and unique characteristics which make it a rather complicated case.
+Other procedures of paraconsistentization could also be developed generating different systems (cf. \cite{egs-acl-dd-3}).
+We have considered only three-valued logics for uniformity, assuming that $K_{3}$ and $LP$ are mainly three-valued logics.
+In the cases of $L_{3}$ and $G_{3}$, the route towards generalization by means of $n$-valued ($n>3$) systems is rather straightforward, and we have not considered it, though it is virtually possible to repeat the same steps to get the whole hierarchies.

-G\"odel in his note \cite{godel} showed that there is an infinite hierarchy between Heyting's intuitionistic logic $H$ and classical logic, as we mentioned in the introduction.
+G\"odel in his note \cite{godel} has shown that there is an infinite hierarchy of systems between Heyting's intuitionistic logic $H$ and classical logic, as we mentioned in the introduction.
 This infinite hierarchy gives rise to G\"odel intermediate logics.
 We have produced a paraconsistentization of $G_3$.
-Of course, the whole hierarchy of G\"odel's logic could be paraconsistentized and a natural question would be: are these paraconsistentized intermediate logics between a paraconsistentized version of $H$ and a paraconsistentized version of classical logic?
-This topic will be developed in the future, when we intend to study paraconsistentization of Heyting's intuitionistic logic.
+But the whole hierarchy of G\"odel's logic could be paraconsistentized and a natural question would be: are these paraconsistentized intermediate logics between a paraconsistentized version of $H$ and a paraconsistentized version of classical logic?
+This topic could be developed in connection with a paraconsistentization of Heyting's intuitionistic logic.

-In \cite{egs-acl-dd-1}, paraconsistentization has been studied in the realm of abstract logic.
-In \cite{egs-acl-dd-2}, it has been applied to axiomatic formal systems and valuation structures, which are still general and abstract.
-In this paper, specific many-valued systems were studied applying techniques and methodologies of paraconsistentization.